 - Review preliminary visioning results-Participants reviewed the results from fall 2013 VISION 2050 surveys and Workshop #1 feedback. - Rate and revise the draft Guiding Statements-Participants rated draft VISION 2050 Guiding Statements using keypad polling devices and provided individual feedback on the statements. - Provide input into the design of year 2050 scenarios for land use and transportation-Participants provided initial input into the development of a series of conceptual land use and transportation scenarios, which will be the focus of the third set of workshops.

-Compilations of visioning results can be found at http://vision2050sewis.org/Vision2050/TheResults.
+Combined results from the second set of partner and public workshops can be found at http://vision2050sewis.com/Vision2050/The-Process/Initial-Visioning.